 One year after my training (in the summer of 1992) I met a beautiful "Bernese Bird", a girl from Berne in Switzerland.
 The song with the title "Moni" is also on my English album "Thirsty".
 This song describes our first meeting.
 In Spring 1993 I produced my first CD with my friend Matthias Steiner.
 The album was called "Numer One" and our names were "Mat & John".

 In 1994 I married the beautiful Swiss girl named Moni.
 Since then we have had two sons, Tim and Jamie.
 Since 1997 we live and work in the mountain region of Switzerland.
-My wife and I work in tourist centres (guest relations).
+I work at Montreux-Berner Oberland-Bahn as a train attendant (host).

 I produced my first Solo-CD (using my real name, John Hänni) titled "Buy Without Money" in 1998.
 The Mosaicstones team took this CD into their programm and since then we've built up a valuable collaboration.
 For many years I have had the desire to write and produce songs that have a deeper meaning and come straight from the heart.
 For this reason, songs like "Grief" were written.
 This song speaks about the child that my wife and I lost during her pregnancy.